BoltzExchange/boltz-backend/docs/claiming-swaps.md

   swaps.
 ---

-# 🙋 Claim & Refund Transactions
+# 🙋♂ Claim & Refund Transactions

-Boltz API clients need to craft and broadcast in order to:
+Boltz API clients need to craft and broadcast

-- **claim transactions** to claim chain bitcoin and successfully complete **Reverse Submarine Swaps**
+* **claim transactions** to claim chain bitcoin and successfully complete **Reverse Submarine Swaps**
-- **refund transactions** to refund chain bitcoin to get back coins locked for failed **Submarine Swaps**
+* **refund transactions** to claim refunds for chain bitcoin locked in failed **Submarine Swaps**

 ## Taproot

+{% hint style="info" %}
-> In case you are not familiar with Taproot yet, or want to refresh your memory, we recommend watching the [Taproot workshop of Bitcoin Optech](https://bitcoinops.org/en/schorr-taproot-workshop/)
+If you are not familiar with Taproot yet, or want to refresh your memory, we recommend watching the [Taproot workshop of Bitcoin Optech](https://bitcoinops.org/en/schorr-taproot-workshop/).
+{% endhint %}

-All Taproot swaps are using tweaked public keys aggregated with [Musig2](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki).
-When a swap is created, the client provides its public key in the request and Boltz returns one in the response.
-Those two public keys are aggregated and the ***Boltz public key always comes first***.
-That aggregated public key is tweaked by the tagged hash of the Taptree of the scripts of the swap.
+Boltz Taproot Swaps are using tweaked public keys aggregated with [Musig2](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki).
+When a swap is created, the client provides its public key in the request and Boltz returns its public key in the response.
+These two public keys are aggregated with **Boltz's public key always coming first**.
+The aggregated public key is then tweaked with the tagged hash of the Taptree of the scripts of the swap.
 The result is the public key used in the [P2TR address](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) of the swap.

 ```
 OP_1
 <tweaked aggregated public key>
 ```

-Key path spends should always be preferred over using a script path spends.
-Not only, to save on miner fees but also, because key path spends are better for privacy.
+Key path spends should be preferred over script path spends.
+One reason is the smaller chain footprint and thus cheaper miner fees and another reason is because key path spends are better for privacy as they don't reveal anything about the atomic swap on the chain.
-Partial signatures from Boltz are always using `SIGHASH_DEFAULT`.

-Examples for constructing Taproot swap transactions can be found in [boltz-core](https://github.com/BoltzExchange/boltz-core/blob/v2.1.0/lib/swap/Claim.ts#L124).
+Examples for constructing Taproot Swap transactions can be found in [boltz-core](https://github.com/BoltzExchange/boltz-core/blob/v2.1.0/lib/swap/Claim.ts#L124).

+{% hint style="info" %}
+Partial signatures from Boltz use `SIGHASH_DEFAULT`.
+{% endhint %}

 ### Submarine Swaps

 #### Claim

-To allow Boltz to claim Submarine Swaps cooperative, `GET /swap/submarine/{id}/claim` to obtain the necessary information to create a partial signature.
-Give Boltz your partial signature with `POST /swap/submarine/{id}/claim` and it will broadcast the key path spend claim transaction.
+In order for Boltz to claim Submarine Swaps cooperatively, use `GET /swap/submarine/{id}/claim` to obtain the necessary information to create a partial signature.
+Provide your partial signature to Boltz with `POST /swap/submarine/{id}/claim` and Boltz will broadcast the key path spend claim transaction.

 In case the client does not cooperate, Boltz will eventually broadcast a script path claim transaction to sweep the UTXO.

 #### Refund

-In case the swap failed (e.g. status `invoice.failedToPay` or `transaction.lockupFailed`) a key path refund can be done.
+If a Submarine Swap failed (e.g. status `invoice.failedToPay` or `transaction.lockupFailed`), a key path refund can be done.
 Get a partial signature from Boltz with `POST /swap/submarine/{id}/refund`, aggregate the partials and broadcast the transaction.

-This can be done *before* time lock of the swap has expired.
+{% hint style="info" %}
+Key path refunds can be done immediately after a swap failed, there is no need to wait until the time lock expires.
+{% endhint %}

-Script path refunds are also possible after the time lock did expire.
+Script path refunds are also possible after the time lock expired.
 Set the locktime of the transaction to >= the time lock of the swap and make sure to not use the max sequence in the inputs.
 Structure the input witness like this:

 ```
 <signature>